 If you pass the save, you take 0 damage.
 If you fail the save, you can then use Absorb Elements to take half damage.

 Absorb Elements costs a reaction.
-As we noted a few rules above, the fact that Absorb Elements uses your reaction means that you won’t be able to use another reaction for the rest of the round.
+As I noted a few rules above, the fact that Absorb Elements uses your reaction means that you won’t be able to use another reaction for the rest of the round.
 This means no opportunity attacks or other spells with a reaction casting time, like Shield.

 Is Absorb Elements 5e a Good Spell?